Sapir52/Face_detection_python_version/README.md

 Face detection is one of the most common applications of Artificial Intelligence.

 ## The goal of the project:
-The purpose of the project is to build a face recognition app.
+The purpose of the project is to build a website for facial recognition.
-From the face, I predicted the Emotion, Gender, age and type of emoji.
+The face will allow to predict the emotion, age, gender, race and type of emoji.

 To identify age, gender and race I used a multi-output deep learning model (CNN).
 The model capable of predicting three distinct outputs.
 For the purpose of recognizing emotions by face I built a CNN model.
 In addition, I made a comparison with different classifiers.